Clouder0/ClouderBlog/content/about.en.md

 I had been a competitive programmer for about 2 years and now have quitted.

+As I've been using Siyuan Note as my PKM(Personal Knowledge Management) tool to hold all my information, this website only contains some selected articles.

+While the majority of the articles are only available in Chinese, some articles are translated into English or even originally written in English for global access.

 ## Events

 - 2019 CSP-S: Got a second prize in Guangdong Province.(ranked 200+ provincially).